Apostolis-Greece/Chatfolio/README.md

 ### 🚀 Performance
-- **🗂️ Static File Optimization:**
+- **🗂️ Static Files Optimization:**
   1. **🖼️ Spritesheets:** Multiple images combined into a single spritesheet with JSON coordinates with efficient extraction on the client-side via JavaScript, reducing HTTP requests.
   2. **🗜️ ZIP Archives:** Many static files are bundled into a single ZIP file with real-time extraction on the client-side via JavaScript, reducing HTTP requests.
   3. **✂️ HTML/CSS/JS Minification:**
      - All files with the same file type are automatically concatenated to minimize HTTP requests.
-     - Whitespaces and comments are removed to reduce file size and bandwidth.
+     - Whitespaces and Comments are removed to reduce File Size and Bandwidth.
 - **🥷 Event Delegation:** Widely used for efficient DOM manipulation, reducing memory leaks, improving performance, and coding flexibility.
 - **⚡ Asynchronous Requests:** Dynamic content updates without full page reloads.
 - **✅ ⚠️ Validation & Error Handling:** Efficient handling of HTTP errors to prevent page crashes.